corsur/positionManagers/ethereum_hardhat/README.md

 ## Deploy Prerequisite

+1. Ensure the Ethereum wallet has enough balance for Wormhole wrapped UST.
+The default ETH wallet already has plenty of UST.
+In case running out of UST, you can run the script `scripts/send_ust_to_eth.js`, which transfers UST from `TERRA_WALLET_MNEMONIC` to `ETH_PRV_KEY_1` (refer to `constants.js` for actual wallet address used.)

-Deployment of `EthereumManager` needs reference to `TerraManager`'s address.
+2. Deployment of `EthereumManager` needs reference to `TerraManager`'s address.
 This package relies on the `TERRA_MANAGER_ADDR` from `constants.js`.
 To use a new `TerraManager`, please update the value in `constants.js`

    - To compile `TerraManager`, please follow the top level `README` instructions.
    - To deploy a new `TerraManager`, please refer to the parent directory `deployment` and follow the instructions there.

 ## Deploy